 Failing that, head over to the Upper Pantiles car park (TN2 5TP).
 There are plenty of spaces here and it’s only 5 minutes from the test centre.
 How about the dent it’ll make in your wallet?
 Just £2.60 for 2 hours!

-Despite only being open for a few years, nearly 8,470 people have taken their test at the Tunbridge Wells centre and the pass rates are impressively high.
+Despite only being open for a few years, the Tunbridge Wells centre pass rates are impressively high.
 Remember, though, this doesn’t necessarily mean that you will definitely ace the theory if you sit it here; your result depends on how prepared you are.

 A good revision plan is the key to theory test success, as far as PassMeFast is concerned.
 Swot up on your highway code and start studying those hazard perception clips.
 There are lots of useful resources out there that can prepare you for exactly what’s to come on the day.
 Check out some particularly good apps and guides that are listed below.